Ebiroll/cpp-tour-in-ml/Readme.md

 # Never to early to give up,

-Never got it to work so I switched to a Dockerfile
+Never got it to work so I switched to using a Dockerfile

 docker build --build-arg USER_ID=$(id -u) --build-arg USER_NAME=$(whoami) -t tensorflow_cpp_env .